brightbox/kubernetes-cluster/README.md

 ## Installing kubectl on your workstation.
 The master node has kubectl set up and ready for operation, but you may want to operate your cluster directly from your workstation

-- set the `management_source` variable to the appropriate CIDR that includes you workstation, and apply to the cluster with `terraform apply`
+- set the `management_source` variable to the appropriate CIDR that includes your workstation, and apply to the cluster with `terraform apply`
 - [install kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) using a method suitable for your workstation.
 - Copy the cluster config from the master node
 ```